Elojah/game_03/README.md

 # FLOW
 ---

-N.B: `CreateTilesheet` is optional when using local files in `cmd/browser/dist/`
+Note: `CreateTilesheet` is optional when using local files in `cmd/browser/dist/`.

+Instead you can use `scripts/create_default_tilesheets.sh` once from current directory to "load" local `scripts/assets` into local browser.

 ### scratch setup